ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Related Work

 \subsection{Unified Scene Text Detection and Layout Analysis}

 Long \myetal~\cite{hiertext} pioneered unified scene text detection and layout analysis by introducing the HierText dataset and the Unified Detector (UD).
 Built upon the DETR~\cite{carion2020end} paradigm, UD optimizes object queries for word and text-line segmentation while employing a layout branch to cluster them into paragraphs.
 Subsequently, Hi-SAM~\cite{hi-sam} advanced this field by integrating the Segment Anything Model~\cite{sam} for hierarchical text segmentation, enabling fine-grained segmentation from pixel-level strokes up to paragraphs.
 Nevertheless, Hi-SAM exhibits limitations regarding inference latency and data scalability.
-Specifically, its reliance on randomly sampling thousands of foreground points as visual prompts incurs prohibitive mask decoding and post-processing overheads, while its requirement for comprehensive multi-granularity annotations hinders scaling up data due to the scarcity of such densely labeled data.
-In response, this work introduces a customized lightweight point decoder to predict sparse foreground points for accelerating inference, alongside a joint training strategy that facilitating data utilization by leveraging heterogeneous annotation sources.
+Specifically, its reliance on random point sampling incurs overheads, while requiring comprehensive multi-granularity annotations hinders scaling up training data.
+In comparison, we provide a more efficient and scalable framework.
+This work introduces a customized lightweight point decoder to predict sparse foreground points for acceleration, alongside a joint training strategy which leverages heterogeneous annotation sources.
+Note that the structure modifications are fully compatible to SAM components, which can also be applied to other potential SAM-based methods.